Thailand: Island Hopping in the Southern Andaman Sea

 On Koh Mook you can hike to a spectacular viewpoint.

-Koh Mook unfortunately has problems like many other islands: waste and sewage are a problem that is noticeable once you turn your gaze in other directions.
-However, Koh Mook has one of the most impressive beaches in the region, Sivalai Beach, and if you want to distract yourself a bit, just book yourself into the Sivalai Beach Resort* for a few nights in a cottage right on the white dream beach and let yourself be pampered.
+Unfortunately, Koh Mook also has problems like many other islands: Waste and sewage are a problem that is noticeable once you turn your gaze in other directions.
+However, Koh Mook has one of the most impressive beaches in the region, Sivalai Beach, and if you want to take your mind off things, simply book a few nights at the Sivalai Beach Resort* in a cottage right on the white dream beach and let yourself be pampered.

 On Koh Ngai I stayed longer than planned, because the island is just too beautiful!
 Apart from snorkeling and lazing around on the beach, there’s not really anything to do, but that’s exactly what makes Koh Ngai so special.
 Here you can really relax and just enjoy the nature around you.